hassan-ak/bootcamp2020c58/step11_Cognito/example03_google_login_cognito_amplify/frontend/Readme.md

 11. To run the site use `gatsby develop`
 12. Make this app an amplify project by using `amplify init`
+13. Run the app using `amplify serve`
-13. Update "src/aws-exports.js" to define user pool parameters in the app
+14. Update "src/aws-exports.js" to define user pool parameters in the app

     ```javascript
     const awsmobile = {